LAO complaints policy

 Policy of guidelines and procedures for receiving and processing complaints about LAO staff and services

-Legal Aid Ontario (LAO) created its complaints policy to make sure that:
+Legal Aid Ontario (LAO) created its complaints policy to:

-- complaints are dealt with fairly and quickly.
-It does not matter how the complaint is made (verbally or in writing), or who makes it (the legal aid applicant or another person).
+Make sure that complaints are dealt with fairly and quickly.
+It does not matter how the complaint is made (verbally or written), or who makes it (the legal aid applicant or another person).

 2. What is a complaint?

-Any person can make a complaint, including current and former clients, lawyers, someone who has been refused a service or any other person who may be affected by the services LAO provides, including services from a community legal clinic, a student legal aid services society or an Aboriginal legal services corporation.
+Any person can make a complaint, including current and former clients, lawyers, someone who has been refused a service or any other person who may be affected by the services LAO provides, including services from a community legal clinic, a Student Legal Services Organization or an Indigenous Legal Service Organization.

-LAO will consider all complaints, though there are some that we do not have authority to handle alone.
-Although there is no complete list, examples of these include human rights issues and some employment concerns, which are handled by human resources (HR).
-Complainants (individuals who make a complaint to LAO) will be advised if their concerns are not in LAO’s Complaints Department area of responsibility.
+LAO will consider all complaints.
+However, there are some complaints that LAO Complaints Department does not have the authority to handle alone.
+Although there is no complete list, examples include Human Rights issues and some employment concerns, which are handled by Human Resources (HR).
+Complainants (individuals who make a complaint to LAO) will be advised if their concerns do not fall under LAO’s Complaints Department jurisdiction.